 Stack your open shelves with some beautifully textured towels and rotate through different colours to keep your bathroom looking interesting.

 Now the best kind of cement bathroom (in my personal opinion, anyway) is one that maintains a fresh, light and airy feel.
-Using a lighter concrete for your choice of basin and pairing it with a pastel tile, like these Flor Soho hydraulic tiles in lime green, creates a dreamy Mallorca-inspired bathroom.
+Using a lighter concrete for your choice of basin and pairing it with a pastel tile, like hydraulic tiles in a vibrant blue, creates a dreamy Mallorca-inspired bathroom.

 I’d love to hear – which concrete bathroom ideas are your favourite?
-Did you like the edgy black tapware?
 How about natural pebbles on the floor or as a feature wall?
 What about going to the dark side with a near-black painted concrete tile?
-And how about a fancy Moroccan makeover?
 Comment and tell me which one you liked best.